Utilization – Driving Economic Impacts and Community Benefits through Broadband

 The value of broadband comes from how it is used.

-To advance your economy in a digital world, you must ensure that your local businesses, households, and organizations have the broadband they need plus the awareness and the capabilities to more effectively use online practices (such as websites, online transactions, telework).
+To advance your economy in a digital world, you must ensure that your local businesses, households, and organizations have the broadband they need plus the awareness and the capabilities to effectively use online practices (such as websites, online transactions, telework).
+This drives local economic impacts and community benefits.

 How end users leverage technology is what we at SNG call ‘utilization’ – through a process of digital inclusion and transformation.
 For more than a decade we have studied how broadband and online practices impact businesses and people’s lives.
 In working with communities, regions, and states we have also assessed the costs of missing out from not having access, or not having the capability to effectively participate in an increasingly digital world.
 Below are some of our key research findings on the challenges most localities face and how they can overcome them to drive new local economic opportunities and improved quality of life through broadband and digital transformation.